toralf/tinderbox/README.md

 ### go into a stopped image

-    sudo /opt/tb/bin/bwrap.sh <image>
+    sudo /opt/tb/bin/bwrap.sh <image> [entrypoint script]

-This uses bibblewrap to sandbox the image.
-Without any argument an interactive login is made afterwards.
-Otherwise the argument(s) are treated as command(s) to be run within that image.
+This uses bubblewrap as a better chroot sandbox.
+Without a 2nd argument an interactive login is made afterwards.
+Otherwise the file the 2nd argument points to is copied to *<image>/entrypoint* and run within the image.

 ### removal of an image